 The APA style is based on an author-date formatted guide for crediting and referring to sources in papers and other projects.
-Although psychologists have historically angrye up APA’s most extensive user base, students, and authors in other professions have increasingly adopted the style in recent years.
+Although psychologists have historically made up APA’s most extensive user base, students, and authors in other professions have increasingly adopted the style in recent years.
 Consequently, the APA 6th edition was written with a broader audience in mind.
 The revised APA 6th edition caters to this wider readership.
 This article outlines the key sections of academic papers in accordance with the APA 6th edition format.

 Definition: APA 6th Edition